 Alternatively a man who considers himself to be the father of a child may find that the mother is unwilling to let him access the child, particularly if there has been a break down in communication between the parties.

 It is in these incidences that DNA testing in Ireland is performed.
 Until recently relatively few DNA Tests in Ireland were being performed.
 However in the last five years there has been a huge upsurge in the number of DNA tests in Ireland.

-Payment can be made by Credit/Laser Card, Cheque, Bankers Draft, Bank Transfer, or in Cash from our offices directly.
+Payment can be made by Credit/Debit Card, Bankers Draft, Bank Transfer.

 Confidentiality is the top priority for OQPS, all our dealing with clients are in complete confidence.
 You can rest assured that your personal information will not be distributed to any other parties.

 A persons DNA is individually unique, and is contained in every single cell in the human body.
 Oral swab testing works by collecting cheeks cell DNA.
 Blood DNA testing is conducted by examining DNA extracted from blood.
 The DNA taken from both sources is absolutely identical, because of this neither oral swab or blood testing is more accurate then the other as both will give the same result.
 The principal advantage of oral swab testing and the reason for its popularity is that it allows for non-invasive and painless collection of DNA.

 You inherit your unique genetic profile at conception.
 A child no matter how old he or she is can be DNA tested at any time.
 If required you can undergo prenatal (hyperlink to Prenatal DNA testing) DNA testing between the 11th and 18th weeks of pregnancy, however this must be carried out under the supervision of an obstetrician.